Peter C. Califano

 San Francisco Office

-Mr. Califano has over 25 years' experience in representing creditors, trustees and debtors in all aspects of insolvency-related matters, including bankruptcy and state law insolvency proceedings, litigation and related business transactions, with special expertise in representing parties in non-bankruptcy alternatives such as assignments, receiverships and dissolutions, along with equipment leasing and commercial real estate matters.
+Mr. Califano has over 25 years' experience in representing creditors, trustees and debtors in all aspects of insolvency-related matters, including bankruptcy and state law insolvency proceedings, litigation and related business transactions, with special expertise in representing parties in non-bankruptcy alternatives such as assignments for the benefit of creditors, receiverships and dissolutions, along with equipment leasing and commercial real estate matters.
 Working in collaboration with Cooper’s other practice groups, Mr. Califano has successfully represented a wide range of individuals and institutional clients' interests.
 He currently is the chair of Cooper's Bankruptcy & Insolvency Group

 Represented a group of unpaid mainline extension ("MLX") utility contractors in the PG&E bankruptcy case.
 Coordinated with and helped organize an unofficial committee of other MLX creditors.
 Through litigation and negotiation with the Debtor, this group of creditors received early payment on their claims in the bankruptcy.